 What are the types of ketamine?

-This type of ketamine is formulated in the labs a mixture of dextrorotatory and levorotatory ketamine in equal proportions.
+This type of ketamine is formulated in the labs as a mixture of dextrorotatory and levorotatory ketamine in equal proportions.
 We can also call it a racemic mixture of both isomers.

 It is available under the brand name Ketalar and has been used as a potent anesthetic and analgesic since the 1960s.
-It is used for medical purposes and is available as oral, rectal and sublingual tablets, nasal sprays and muscular and subcutaneous injections.
+It is used for medical purposes and is available as oral, rectal, and sublingual tablets, nasal sprays, and muscular and subcutaneous injections.

 It is the levorotatory isomer of ketamine and is an FDA-approved drug for treating some mental health issues, such as treatment-resistant anxiety.
 It was approved in 2019 by FDA.

-Studies show that it also stays less time in your body than R-ketamine and gets cleared from your system.
+Studies show that it stays less time in your body than R-ketamine and gets cleared from your system.